 Little more was heard of the Kondo model engine range thereafter - indeed, there’s currently no persuasive evidence that engine production continued into the 1970’s.
 However, the Kondo Kagaku Co.
 Ltd. went from strength to strength on the basis of its KO PROPO line of R/C equipment, still under the original family ownership.
 The company was among the first to sense the upsurge of interest in R/C model cars which began in the early 1980’s, resulting in a 1988 decision to concentrate exclusively on the R/C model car field.

 During the period discussed in this article, the KO PROPO equipment was not readily available outside of the Asian market.
 However, all of this changed in 2007 with the establishment of an American subsidiary, KO PROPO America, for the purpose of distributing the parent company’s products throughout the North American market.
 This step ensured that the company would thenceforth be able to compete in the US market on a level footing with other manufacturers of R/C equipment.
 The company remains a respected participant in the model R/C car business to this day (2018), still under the original family ownership after over 70 years.

 But all of this constitutes another story to be written by others!
-For now, we hope that you’ve enjoyed this in-depth look at a few of the less common Japanese glow-plug engines from the early post-war period.
+For now, I hope that you’ve enjoyed this in-depth look at a few of the less common Japanese glow-plug engines from the early post-war period.